 Another crucial factor that affects the nutrition in food is the way it’s prepared.
 Heat will destroy most of the enzymes in the plants, which are supposed to help you digest.
 Some vitamins are lost into the water or vapor, when it’s boiled.
 Of course, some vegetables can’t be digested well by human beings, such as root vegetables, so certain cooking is required.

-Here is a rough comparison of cooking methods from good to bad:
+Here is a rough comparison of cooking methods from more desirable to less desirable:

 raw > steam > stir-fry or sauté > boil > stew > bake > grill > deep fry